aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 Here's an example showing how to use the simulation API in the [Typescript SDK](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/typescript/sdk/src/aptos_client.ts#L413).
 Note that the gas use may change based upon the state of the account.
 We recommend that the maximum gas amount be larger than the amount quoted by this API.
 :::

-## Viewing Current and Historical State
+## Viewing current and historical state

 Most integrations into Aptos benefit from a holistic and comprehensive overview of the current and historical state of the blockchain.
 Aptos provides historical transactions, state, and events which are the result of transaction execution.